abhisakh/QA_Engineering_Portfolio/STLC/test_reporting.md

 | 6     | Click send                      | Review is saved and displayed | OK     |                    |               |

+---

+## Test Case => <mark> 3.
+Shipping Cost Changes <mark>=> 5.
+Use Case Testing

-## Scenario 2: Shipment Fee Dynamically Updated (Shipping fee not updated when cart value decreases below threshold)
+## Scenario 2: Shipment Fee Dynamically Updated (Shipping fee not updated when product value decreases below threshold 20 euro after adding producr value more than 20 euro.)

 Registered user who want to purchase a product can bypass the shipping fees.